-When you’re building you email strategy, remember that transactional emails are just as important as promotional emails.
+When you’re building your email strategy, remember that transactional emails are just as important as promotional emails.

 Despite the growth of social media and search engine marketing, email list building has never been more important—especially when it comes to converting website visitors into buyers.

-12. Focus on content marketing
+16. Focus on content marketing

 Check out the example below from Williams-Sonoma.
 They share a chocolate-marshmallow fudge recipe to encourage their subscribers to visit their website.

-13. Highlight your customer service
+20. Highlight your customer service

-During the Holiday season visitors will reach out to you much more often.
-They might want to check if the product will arrive in time, or they want to know more about a product.
-That’s why you should highlight your customer service and make sure you are always available for any customer inquiries.
+During the holiday season, visitors will reach out to you much more often.
+They might want to check if the product will arrive in time, or they might have specific questions about the product.

 Check out this example from Zappos.
 They have a sticky bar at the top of their site with contact information for customer service.

-14. Integrate live chat
+21. Integrate live chat

-That’s why you should – at least consider – integrating live chat on your website.
+That’s why you should at least consider integrating live chat on your website.

-Check out the example below where the chat is placed in the bottom right corner.
+Check out the example below, where the chat is placed in the bottom right corner.
 This is a common placement for chat buttons.

-15. Highlight shipping
+22. Highlight shipping

 Make sure the delivery time and shipping costs are clear for all the products on your website.
-If there’s an option for local pickup or the product is available in stores, highlight that as well.
+If there’s an option for local pickup or if the product is available in stores, highlight that as well.

-You can also include this information in your promotional emails, just like The Body Shop did:
+You can also include this information in your promotional emails, like The Body Shop did:

-16. Highlight return conditions
+23. Highlight return conditions

-Don’t forget, you can automate your marketing campaigns now, so during the Holiday season all you need to do is focus on your customers!
+Don’t forget, you can automate your marketing campaigns now, so during the holiday season, all you need to do is focus on your customers.

 What would you add to this list?
-How do you prepare for the Holiday season?
+How do you prepare for the holiday season?
 Let us know in the comments!